TobikoData/sqlmesh/docs/concepts/tests.md

         num_orders: 1
 ```

-The `ds` column is redundant in the above test, since it is not referenced in `full_model`, so it may be omitted.
+The `ds` column is not needed in the above test, since it is not referenced in `full_model`, so it may be omitted.

-If we were only interested in the `num_orders` column, we could only specify input values for the `id` column of `sqlmesh_example.incremental_model`, thus rewriting the above test more compactly as follows:
+If we were only interested in testing the `num_orders` column, we could only specify input values for the `id` column of `sqlmesh_example.incremental_model`, thus rewriting the above test more compactly as follows:

 ```yaml linenums="1"
 test_example_full_model: